Should You Choose Affinity Over Adobe?

 3. No AI Training on Your Work

-Affinity does not use your work to train AI models, keeping your work private and secure.
+Affinity does not use your projects to train AI.
+Your files remain private and secure.

 4. Easy Transition from Adobe